Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

-With the 2DEG globally accumulated using the voltages selected from Sec.~\ref{subsec:alg_flow}, BATIS depletes the voltages on individual gates until the current on the corresponding channel is pinched off, as displayed in the left panel in the second row in Fig.~\ref{fig:physics_steps}(c).
-BATIS uses these pinch-off curves to determine the operational configuration for reservoir gates that ensures proper 2DEG accumulation and establishes bounds for operating the screening gates.
+With the 2DEG globally accumulated, BATIS depletes the voltages on individual gates until the current on the corresponding channel is pinched off, as displayed in the left panel in the second row in Fig.~\ref{fig:physics_steps}(c).
+BATIS uses these pinch-off curves to determine the operating points for reservoir gates, ensuring proper 2DEG accumulation, and to determine the operating bounds for the screening gates.

-The signals for screening and reservoir gates are preprocessed as described in Sec.~\ref{subsec:alg_flow}.
-Once cleaned, the derivative of the current vs. voltage signal, $\fd{I}{V}$, is fit to the derivative of the phenomenological function given in Eq.~(\ref{eq:phen_fit}).
+The derivative of the $I$-$V$ response signals for screening and reservoir gate pinch-offs are preprocessed in a similar fashion as described in Sec.~\ref{sec:global_accumulation}.
 The pinch-off, guaranteed isolation, and operating voltages are defined following Eq.~(\ref{eq:vp}), with $v=-0.5$, $v=-1.0$, and $v=0.5$, respectively.
-The operating voltage for the central screening gate is handled separately as it has to satisfy two constraints: ensuring that all current channels can be formed without merging.
+The pinch-off occurs at roughly the inflection of the signal $V_\mathcal{P}$, the guaranteed isolation V$_\mathcal{I}$ happens left of the pinch-off, and the operating voltages V$_\mathcal{O}$ occur to the right of the pinch-off, typically on the slope.
+The operating voltage for the central screening gate is handled separately, as it has to satisfy a secondary constraint: all current channels must be formed without merging.
 By default, $v=-0.75$.
-If at the subsequent state, a failure to form 1D current channels is observed twice, BATIS adjusts this parameter in increments defined as $v_{\tau}=(-1)^{p}\,0.02$, where $p=\{0,1\}$ is chosen at random.
+If at the subsequent stage a failure to form 1D current channels is observed twice, BATIS adjusts this parameter in increments defined as $v_{\tau}=(-1)^{p}\,0.02$, where $p=\{0,1\}$ is chosen at random.

-The typical failure edge cases for this stage include too much depletion and too much accumulation; see the second row, the right column of Fig.~\ref{fig:physics_steps}(c).
-If the channel below a gate is extraordinarily depleted, no voltage can be applied to the gate to accumulate it.
-On the other hand, if the channel is too accumulated, it is not possible to pinch it off.
-However, both types of issues would have been detected at the global accumulation stage, prompting the initiation of device illumination.
-Thus, the no change in current at this stage has to be caused either by an issue with the instrument or a broken gate.
-To check whether this is the case, the algorithm executes a repeated measurement.
-If the error is observed a second time, it indicates an issue with the gate and the algorithm terminates.
+Typical unsatisfactory operational modes for this stage include too much depletion or accumulation; see the right panel in the second row in Fig.~\ref{fig:physics_steps}(c).
+If the 2DEG along the channel below a gate is extraordinarily depleted, no voltage can be applied to the gate to accumulate it.
+On the other hand, if the channel is too accumulated, it cannot be pinched off.
+However, both types of issue would have been detected at the global accumulation stage, prompting the initiation of device illumination.
+Thus, at this stage, the constant current signal is caused by either an instrument failure or a broken gate.
+To verify this, BATIS conducts a repeated measurement.
+If the error is observed a second time, this indicates an issue with the gate, and the algorithm terminates.